bruno-colaboracao/gitbook-plugin-websequencediagrams-generator/README.md

 This plugin retrieves the diagram as image when the Gitbook is built.

+## Adding the plugin to a Gitbook project

-## Install plugin as npm dependency
+### Install plugin as npm dependency
 ```bash
 npm install gitbook-plugin-websequencediagrams-generator --save
 ```

-## Add the plugin to `book.json` config
+### Add the plugin to `book.json` config
 ```json
 {
     "plugins": [ "websequencediagrams-generator"]
 }
 ```

+### Optional configuration

+* `websequencediagrams-generator-directory`: The directory where the images are saved.
+Default value: `diagrams`.
+* `websequencediagrams-generator-image-prefix`: Filename prefix of the generated images.
+Default value: `diagram-`.

+## Using the plugin

-## Paste websequencediagrams.com text into your book, for example:
+Add a fragment in the [syntax of websequencediagrams.com](https://www.websequencediagrams.com/examples.html) to your book, for example:
 ```
 {% websd style="rose" %}
 title Authentication Sequence